 Supported by a team of co-investigators*, the one-year project will be led by Xiaoming Li (principal investigator) and Jihong Liu (co-principal investigator).
 Li is a professor in the Department of Health Promotion, Education, and Behavior, the South Carolina SmartState Endowed Chair for Clinical Translational Research of the SmartState Center for Healthcare Quality and co-principal investigator for the UofSC Big Data Health Science Center.
-Liu is a professor in the Department of Epidemiology and Biostatistics, director of the Arnold School’s Maternal and Child Health (MCH) Public Health Catalyst Program and MCH LEAP Program, and co-lead for the Health in Pregnancy and Postpartum study.
+Liu is a professor in the Department of Epidemiology and Biostatistics, director of the Arnold School’s Maternal and Child Health (MCH) Public Health Catalyst Program and MCH LEAP Program, and a co-leader for the Health in Pregnancy and Postpartum study.

 “Although the COVID-19 pandemic has led to unprecedented societal disruptions to individuals, communities, healthcare institutions and society as a whole, it has hit communities of color the hardest,” Li says.
 “Pregnant non-Hispanic Black and Hispanic women appear to have disproportionate SARS-CoV-2 infection and death rates, and this study will investigate how the COVID-19 pandemic, structural racism and racial discrimination have contributed to these racial disparities in maternal morbidity and mortality.”